stastnypremysl/Chatovatko/README.md

 or

     quit
-If you want to add comments to your script, please respect this convention
+If you want add comments to your script, please respect this convention

     # <comment>
     -- <comment>